 Please note that we may turn off comments on most posts after 3 weeks so that we can focus

 our moderator efforts on contemporary conversations.

 We expect all members of our community to treat each other with civility and respect.
 All interactions on GVIAS pages are subject to the Code of Conduct.
 If you’re aware of the expected behaviors as set out in our Code of Conduct and in our pinned rules, and reiterated here, and make an effort to be polite, you’ll never find one of your comments removed.
 The following is a parfor a post or comment to be removed:

 - Snide, rude, threatening, disrespectful, defamatory personal comments about or directed at any person, be they other users, the moderators, the GVIAS board of directors or any other GVIAS volunteers, your own mother…we don’t care if you have a low opinion of someone — that’s your business.
 Get personal about it somewhere else.

-● Trolling or posting deliberately disruptive statements meant to hijack comment threads or
+- Trolling or posting deliberately disruptive statements meant to hijack comment threads or throw discussions off-track.

 Note: repeat or egregious offenders and known trolls may be removed or banned.